Which school do you want to support?

 California's grade-level educational standards, based on the Common Core, are more than lists of facts to be memorized and regurgitated.
 They describe what students need to know and be able to do at each grade level in order for college to be a workable option for them.

-Three sources of information can tell you whether your child is on track: Teacher conferences, report cards, and standardized tests.
+Three sources of information can tell you whether your child is on track: teacher conferences, report cards, and standardized tests.

 Standardized tests are the system's most objective feedback for parents.
 Don't ignore them.